Online Registration for Alcohol, Marijuana and Other Drug Programs

 Meeting: At the end of the survey, you will be given a link to schedule an online appointment to discuss your results with a trained BASICS facilitator.
 It is strongly recommended to schedule your appointment within three weeks of completing the survey.
+If you complete multiple surveys, you only need to schedule one meeting.
 The meeting will last about an hour, and you can check in at the front desk of the Gordie Center for Substance Abuse and Prevention, located in the lower level of the Elson Student Health Center (400 Brandon Avenue).
-In this meeting, students receive personalized information about their substance use and how it compares to other UVA students’ use.
-Students have the opportunity to explore ways to reduce future health, social, and legal risks.
+In this meeting, you can receive personalized information about your substance use and how it compares to other UVA students’ use.
+You can also have the opportunity to explore ways to reduce future health, social, and legal risks.
 Any protective strategies or reduction goals are selected by the student, not the facilitator.

 Confidentiality All information within the BASICS session is kept confidential between the student and the facilitator.
 However, if a student indicates an intention to harm his/herself or others or a court order is issued, information may be disclosed as required by federal, state or local law.